 Selling to the Government

 Tajikistan is not a party of the WTO’s Agreement on Government Procurement, although it has observer status since 2014.
-The 2006 Law on State Procurement and several amendments regulates state procurement to ministries, state agencies, and companies and enterprises in which the state holds more than 50% of the shares.
+The 2006 Law on State Procurement and several amendments regulate state procurement to ministries, state agencies, and enterprises in which the state holds more than 50 percent of the shares.

-U.S. companies considering entering the Tajik market and becoming a government supplier must take into consideration the high level of corruption within the public sector, as well as competition from foreign companies that may use political and other types of leverage during negotiations for state investments.
+U.S. companies considering entering the Tajik market and becoming a government supplier should account for the existence of competitors that use political and other types of leverage during negotiations for state investments.
 To obtain more information on procurement opportunities, interested U.S. companies are encouraged to contact the U.S. Embassy in Dushanbe.

 U.S. companies bidding on government tenders may also qualify for U.S. Government advocacy.
 A unit of the U.S. Commerce Department’s International Trade Administration, the Advocacy Center, coordinates U.S. Government interagency advocacy efforts on behalf of U.S. exporters bidding on public sector contracts with international governments and government agencies.
 The Advocacy Center works closely with our network of the U.S. Commercial Service worldwide and inter-agency partners to ensure that exporters of U.S. products and services have the best possible chance of winning government contracts.
 Advocacy assistance can take many forms but often involves the U.S. Embassy or other U.S. Government agencies expressing support for the U.S. bidders directly to the foreign government.
 Consult Advocacy for Foreign Government Contracts for additional information.